TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Each page and content element as a unique identifier (uid) assigned to it.
-The :sql:`pid` stands for "parent id" and references this :sql:`uid` for any child records.
+The :sql:`pid` stands for "parent id" and references this :sql:`uid` for child records.

     ..  _plugin:
     -   *Plugin*

-        A plugin is an extension in TYPO3 that adds additional functionalities and features to the website.
-The term "Frontend plugin" usually defines a specific content element that renders individual dynamic frontend functionalities by utilizing Extbase, Fluid or raw PHP code.
+        A plugin is an extension in TYPO3 that adds additional functionality and features to a website.
+The term "Frontend plugin" usually defines a content element that renders dynamic frontend functionality by utilizing Extbase, Fluid or raw PHP code.

     ..  _processed-file:
     -   *Processed file*

         A processed file is a file that has been handled and optimized by TYPO3, such as being cropped or compressed.
-It is a persisted artifact that can be regenerated, if missing.
+It is a persisted artifact that can be regenerated if missing.

 *   R